 Did you find this information useful?

-- Alzheimer's disease - donepezil, galantamine, rivastigmine and memantine; NICE Technology Appraisal Guidance, March 2011
+- Donepezil, galantamine, rivastigmine and memantine for the treatment of Alzheimer's disease; NICE Technology Appraisal Guidance, March 2011

 - Guidelines for the diagnosis and management of Alzheimer's disease; European Federation of Neurological Societies (2010)

 - Robinson L, Tang E, Taylor JP; Dementia: timely diagnosis and early intervention.
 BMJ.
 2015 Jun 16 350:h3029. doi: 10.1136/bmj.h3029.

 - Dementia: Supporting people with dementia and their carers in health and social care; NICE Clinical Guideline (November 2006, last updated September 2016)

 - Dementia, disability and frailty in later life – mid-life approaches to delay or prevent onset; NICE Guidelines (October 2015)

 - Health matters: midlife approaches to reduce dementia risk; Public Health England Guidance, March 2016

 - Laver K, Dyer S, Whitehead C, et al; Interventions to delay functional decline in people with dementia: a systematic review of systematic reviews.
 BMJ Open.
 2016 Apr 27 6(4):e010767. doi: 10.1136/bmjopen-2015-010767.